 This week, I’m heading to Seoul in South Korea to check out the food and hopefully, I’ll be able to take a look at what’s happening at the border to North Korea.
 Let’s hope they don’t catch me.

-I added 27 shares of Dominion Energy at $67 since I think it’s a very good long-term holding.
-When Dominion trades around $62, the yield was a 20 year all time low.
-In general, Consumer Staples and Utilites were at one point in a very negative momentum.
+I added 27 shares of Dominion Energy at $67 since I believe it’s a very good long-term holding.
+When Dominion trades around $62, the yield was a 20 year all-time low.
+In general, Consumer Staples and Utilities were in a very negative momentum at one point.
 Now, it seems like they rebounded a bit.
 Why?
-Because of the Trade war between US and China.
+Because of the trade war between the US and China.
 People will always move equity from risky to less risky investments when they get scared or feel that the future outlook is weaker.

 I added to the long-term investment firm Investor AB by buying 40 shares when the discount to NAV was 28%.
-They hold many high quality companies and have done very good when one compares against the swedish index.
+They hold many high-quality companies and have done very well when one compares against the Swedish Index.

-If not, that’s totally okey.
-I will continue doing what I do and hopefully continue to stay motivated for a long time.
+If not, that’s okay too.
+I will continue doing what I do and hopefully, continue to stay motivated for a long time.